Udonis

 Mobile games are great if you want to reach a huge audience, as almost everyone has a smartphone.
 They’re often quicker to develop and can be played anywhere, making them perfect for casual gamers.

-Using tools like Unity (or Unity alternatives), you can easily make games for both Android and iOS.
+Using game development tools like Unity (or Unity alternatives), you can easily make games for both Android and iOS.
 However, you’ll need to optimize your game for many different devices, and competition is fierce on app stores.

 PC